 22 miles from Ao Khlong Son

 This is a large, very flat, island that has been inhabited for over 100 years.
-The favoured mode of transportation is by foot, which makes for a pleasant atmosphere.
-Local ferries deliver passengers to the numerous resorts scattered around the island.
+The favoured mode of transportation is by bicycle, motorbike or foot, which makes for a pleasant atmosphere.
+Local ferries deliver passengers to the numerous resorts scattered around the island with the main beach at (I).

 Koh Kham, a private island undergoing a very slow transformation into an exclusive resort, lies due west off the northern tip of the bay and is often joined to Koh Mak by a sand bar.
 This makes for a spectacular location, enhanced further by the mass of unusual rock formations.